 Our Board members serve on the leading edge of their respective fields, providing perspective on some of the hot-button topics of the day and wide-ranging perspective on the future of the Gloucester County business community.
 Their leadership is the guiding force behind the Chamber and its growing membership base.

-Michael is the President of HFM Investment Advisors, Inc. through which he has had the pleasure to provide hundreds of executives, families and business owners with financial advice, shaping their futures for over 25 years.
+Michael is the President of HFM Investment Advisors, Inc. through which he has had the pleasure to of providing hundreds of executives, families and business owners with financial advice, shaping their futures for over 25 years.
 From that broad experience, he learned and perfected the art of listening and coaching.
 Understanding what each client considers important and helping them to define their goals is just the start of how he guide’s them to reach financial success.
 As President of HFM Investment Advisors, Inc. an independent, fee-based investment management and financial planning firm in Glassboro, NJ, Michael coaches clients to stay disciplined and fully understand how their investment philosophy affects their long-term financial well-being.

 HFM provides ongoing, investor education and portfolio management utilizing Nobel prize-winning academic research to empower clients to reach a higher level of investing peace of mind.
 This academic research is then applied to client’s portfolios to maximize growth while minimizing their risk.
 HFM also creates a unique strategy, comprehensive plan, personalized website and action plan for clients to serve as their guide throughout life’s transitions including retirement, creating a family legacy, planning for their child’s education or building capital for their business.